 #ECOBOT: HYBRID RECYCLED ROBOTicS challenge

-Summer 2017 we will launch a robotics challenge in partnership with Rolling Robots.
+Spring 2018 we will launch a robotics challenge.
 We call our robotics challenge #EcoBot, the first-ever robotics challenge for hybrid soft/rigid robots (10% soft/90% rigid) and with partially recycled parts (10% recycled material). #EcoBot is a fun, dynamic way to promote grass-root engagement in harnessing robotics for social good.
 Robots will run in an obstacle course inspired by the DARPA robotics challenge.

 Technical Details and #EcoBot Application.
-To be released in 2017.
+To be released in early 2018.

 Target Number of Members Per Team.
 Each team will be capped at 8 members.